This set of Cytogenetics Multiple Choice Questions & Answers (MCQs) focuses on “Dihybrid Cross”.

 Explanation: If the ratio of the progeny is calculated it is very close to 9:3:3:1 which is the ratio of normal digybrid cross.

-8. By crossing homozygous short purple flowering parent with heterozygous tall purple flowering parent you get 41 tall progeny.
+8. By crossing homozygous short purple flowering parent with a heterozygous tall purple flowering parent you get 41 tall progeny.
 What will be the expected number of short progenies?

-Explanation: This is a case of test cross for the Height allele.
+Explanation: This is a case of a test cross for the Height allele.
 The ratio should be 1:1 for short: tall.
-If there are 41 tall progeny there must be similar number say 42 of short ones.
+If there are 41 tall progeny there must be a similar number say 42 of short ones.

 9. What will be the dyhybrid ratio for a cross between HH TT with hh tt?